shopware5/shopware/UPGRADE-5.4.md

 * Changed "Send E-Mails" checkbox in batch processing window of order to be enabled by default again
 * Changed behaviour of inactive forms to act like any other missing page
 * Changed API behaviour on update, when the lastStock parameter is set for a product its applied to its mainDetail aswell (like on creation)
+* Changed newsletter recipient count to work correctly with customer streams

 ## 5.4.2